 The Path of Least Resistance to Financial Independence

-To my amazement, I’ve remained employed by that same guy that who called me back in the Fall of 2002 with a job possibility in D.C.
+To my amazement, I remained employed by that same guy that who called me back in the Fall of 2002 for 14 years.
 His company nearly collapsed after the dot-com bust.
 But it wasn’t dead.
 I became his second employee and recruited an old colleague to be the third.
-We’ve grown to nearly 50 employees today.
+We grew to nearly 50 employees at its peak.

 Profit margins are thin.